-Introduction to Employee’s Compensation Act:
+Introduction to Workmen’s Compensation Act:

 This legislation endure that employees or their dependents receive compensation for injuries, disabilities, or fatalities that occur during the course of their employment, without the burden of proving employer negligence.
 Over time, the Act has been modified to adapt to evolving circumstances and ensure its continued effectiveness in fulfilling its intended objectives.